ag-informatics/ag-informatics-course/module3/lab3/README.md

 ]
 ```

 This file will be used to tell the server where different files are located.
-Django works by using a [URL dispatcher](https://docs.djangoproject.com/en/3.2/topics/http/urls/), a tool that tells the webserver how different URLs map to python functions (written inside views.py).
-So every time someone makes an HTTP request in the browser (by navigating to a URL), Django will point them to the correct python function that renders the appropriate web page, that is, the 'view'.
+Django works by using a [URL dispatcher](https://docs.djangoproject.com/en/4.1/topics/http/urls/), a tool that tells the webserver how different URLs map to python functions (written inside views.py).
+So every time someone makes an HTTP request in the browser (by navigating to a URL), Django will point them to the correct python function that renders the appropriate web page, that is, the "**view**".

 In this instance, we're pointing the server to the `index` function as specified inside the file 'views.py'.
 We now need to point the root URLconf file at the project level to this application.